 Chickenpox can occur after vaccination, especially if you only received one dose of the vaccine.
 Because of this, the Advisory Committee on Immunization Practices (ACIP) changed the recommendation from one to two doses of the vaccine in 2006.
 (3)

 If a person does get chickenpox after being vaccinated, it will usually result in a milder disease with fewer complications.

 Although rare, catching chickenpox more than once can happen.
 The more common occurrence is the development of zoster, which is caused by the reactivation of the varicella-zoster virus.

 This is usually seen in patients who are over 60 years old or immunocompromised.
 A zoster vaccine is available to help prevent this.

 As mentioned previously, healthy children usually get a mild disease if they contract chickenpox.
 There is usually no need to see a physician.

 However, if the lesions become infected or prolonged fever, cough, lethargy, or confusion occurs, the child should be seen by a doctor immediately.
 Immunocompromised children with chickenpox should also be evaluated.

 All adults who develop chickenpox should see a doctor right away for treatment with an antiviral medication.
 Immunocompromised patients and those with complications will usually need hospitalization for treatment.

-Chickenpox is a viral disease usually seen in childhood.
+Chickenpox is a viral disease usually occurring in childhood.
 Although the disease is rarely seen in the United States due to wide vaccination protocols, there can still be breakout cases.

-Unvaccinated people should be seen immediately if they are exposed to chickenpox to receive prophylactic treatment.
+Unvaccinated people should be medically evaluated immediately if they are exposed to chickenpox to receive prophylactic treatment.